Clover, Virginia

 Clover is an unincorporated community and census-designated place (CDP) in rural Halifax County, Virginia, United States.
 The population as of the 2010 census was 438.
 Clover was an incorporated town from 1895 until 1998, when it reverted to unincorporated status.
-Clover was the site of a Rosenwald school, built around 1921 or 1922, with a three-teacher facility on a 2-acre campus.
+Clover was the site of a Rosenwald school, built circa 1921 or 1922, with a three-teacher facility on a two-acre campus.

 Black Walnut, a historic plantation house and farm located near Clover, was listed on the National Register of Historic Places in 1991.

 Geography

 Clover is in northeastern Halifax County, north of U.S. Route 360.
 It is 14 mi northeast of South Boston and 24 mi southwest of Keysville via US 360.

 According to the U.S. Census Bureau, the Clover CDP has a total area of 18.2 sqkm, of which 0.02 sqkm, or 0.11%, is water.
 It is drained by tributaries of the Roanoke River.